 - While the park would remain open during construction, access to the park would be slightly impaired, but alternative pedestrian and vehicle routes would be available.
 Access along San Fernando Road might be affected due to utility relocation; however, at least one access point in other parts of the resource (not on San Fernando Road) would be maintained.
 In addition, implementation of measures to minimize harm (described in more detail in Section 4.8) would ensure recreational uses at the park would not be adversely affected by temporary construction activities.
 TR-IAMF#2, TR-IAMF#4, and TR-IAMF#5 would be implemented to minimize construction traffic impacts and to maintain pedestrian and bicycle access during construction.
 In addition, with implementation of PR-MM#1, the contractor would prepare a technical memorandum documenting how connections to the unaffected trail portions and nearby roadways are maintained during construction.
 Therefore, proximity impacts would not substantially impair the activities, features, or attributes of the property. - During operation, HSR trains would be added to the existing railroad corridor, which is approximately 250 feet west of the park.
-As detailed in Table 6-8 of the Burbank to Los Angeles Project Section Noise and Vibration Technical Report (Authority 2018b), the project would result in no impact at Site LT-22, which is the closest noise monitoring location to this resource.
+As detailed in Table 6-8 of the Burbank to Los Angeles Project Section Noise and Vibration Technical Report (Authority 2021), the project would result in no impact at Site LT-22, which is the closest noise monitoring location to this resource.
 A proposed project is considered to have no impact when, on average, the introduction of the project would result in an insignificant increase in the number of people highly annoyed by the new noise.
-Therefore, proximity impacts would not substantially impair the activities, features, or attributes of the property. - During operation, visual elements that would be introduced within the rail corridor include the trains, tracks, OCS, new structures, lighting, and signage.
-As stated in Section 3.16, Aesthetics and Visual Quality, of this Draft EIR/EIS, the project elements in this area, which is near Key Viewpoint 17, would have a neutral effect on visual quality because the project elements would be barely visible through existing vegetation or would be compatible with the existing environment.
 Therefore, proximity impacts would not substantially impair the activities, features, or attributes of the property.